Argyle-Software/kyber/readme.md

 See the [**features**](#features) section for different options regarding security levels and modes of operation.
 The default security setting is kyber768.

+It is recommended to use Kyber in a hybrid system alongside a traditional key exchange algorithm such as X25519.

 Please also read the [**security considerations**](#security-considerations) before use.

 ---